SpongePowered/SpongeDocs/source/index.rst

 Sponge for plugin developers
 ----------------------------

-- :doc:`developers` - A central resource for all things related to plugin development
+- :doc:`developers/developers` - A central resource for all things related to plugin development
-- :doc:`setting-up-workspace` - Guide on how to set up your IDE to start coding with the Sponge API
+- :doc:`developers/setting-up-workspace` - Guide on how to set up your IDE to start coding with the Sponge API
-- :doc:`sponge-tutorials` - Guides and tutorials for working with the Sponge API
+- :doc:`developers/sponge-tutorials` - Guides and tutorials for working with the Sponge API
-- :doc:`event-api` - Detailed documentation and examples on the event system.
+- :doc:`developers/event-api` - Detailed documentation and examples on the event system.
 - `Sponge API <https://github.com/SpongePowered/SpongeAPI>`__ - Official Github for the Sponge API.

 Guides and help resources